greencatsoft/scalajs-angular/README.md

 provides ```scope.dynamic``` method, which returns a dynamic version of the same ```scope``` variable.

-Alternatively, you can rewrite the above example as follows :
+Alternatively, you can rewrite the above example in a more compact form as follows :

 ```scala
 @JSExport